raspo/Twitter-Widgets/readme.markdown

 1. **MinimalTwitter**
 Only display the latest public tweet, excluding replies
-Also parse the links, @replies and #hash
+Also parse links, @replies and #hash

 2. **TimeAgoTwitter**
 Show one tweet with the "time ago" format